ggcarrots/django-carrots/source/python_xmas_tree.rst

   Christmas Tree
 ==================

-Christmas are coming, Christmas presents time and, at least for Christmas trees :) in every shopping centre.
+Christmas are coming, Christmas presents time and, at least for Christmas trees :) in every shopping center.
 As an exercise, we will try to draw a tree in the console.

 We are going to start from the most basic version of this exercise so that we can later extend it to a more functional version.
 As an incentive, let’s make a half of the Christmas tree: